 At about 3:00 p.m. on Tuesday, October 22, Andy Lopez, age 13, was walking home from playing with his friends.
 He and his buddies liked to play with air-powered pellet guns, and he was carrying one he had borrowed.

 As Andy journeyed home, he was spotted by two hoplophobic predators employed by the Sonoma County Sheriff’s Department.
-They spotted what he was carrying.
+They spotted what he was carrying: an apparent rifle.

 Themselves armed to the teeth, the deputies moved in with their tax-subsidized vehicle to enforce some life-destroying, unconstitutional gun control measures.